abadid/cmsc424-spring2018/project5/README.md

 CREATE INDEX users_first_last_name ON users (first_name, last_name);
 ```

-For which of the following three queries, would the index help?
+For which of the following queries, would the index help?
 - [ ] Query 4.1:
 ```sql
 SELECT username, first_name, last_name